arieshab/learn-day-react/README.md

 &nbsp;&nbsp;`</code>`<br>
 `</p>`

+HTML tags are a huge part of web development.
+[W3 Schools](https://www.w3schools.com/TAgs/) has a great list of all the tags you can use to help bring the vision of your app to life!

 You can also try adding the following 4 Hello World snippets within the  into to see how they all display on the page:<br>

 ```